arielhan87/arielhan87.github.io/_posts/2199-01-01-future-post.md

 permalink: /posts/2012/08/future-post/
 ---

 I am thrilled to announce that our project, StoryAI, advanced in the NSF-sponsored VITAL Prize Challenge Semi-Final Round.
 In addition to receiving $20,000 for developing a prototype, our team has been matched with a teacher mentor who received $15,000 to work with our team.
-Currently, we are co-designing the learning application as a team of four (Ariel Han (design lead/ lead researcher), Shenshen Han (tech lead/ programmer), Dr. Seth Corrigan, and Dr. Kylie Peppler) and the teacher mentor, Gayle.
+Currently, we are co-designing the learning application as a team of four: Ariel Han (design lead/ lead researcher), Shenshen Han (tech lead/ programmer), Dr. Seth Corrigan, and Dr. Kylie Peppler and the teacher mentor, Gayle.

 Here is the link to our team description: [VITAL_STORYAI](https://www.vitalprize.org/en/custom/vitalprizeapplications2023/view/639)